efeelize/eng/kaiyan/work/new_job/professional_skils.md

 > I mean the whole point about being disciplined is having focus, staying on track, you know, not letting things, sort of, distract you.you got to wake up at 6 a.m., go to the gym, workout.
 Nobody wants to do.
 Well, some people do.Some people they really want to do that.
 And those people probably don't need discipline.

 # 13.on board.[phr.认可，同意] & embrace &  frowned /fraun/ upon [phr.不同意]
-> 1)So it just means everyone agrees.The whole point is that it could mean on board at the organization, or on board with an idea, with a team, with a plan.Yeah, if you're on board, you're all going in the same direction.Right, and if you are not on board with an idea or a team, you are obviously going in a different direction.
+> 1)Ok, so "board" here means to board a ship, to go on to a ship.Yeah, so in that case, it's the ship, but in this case, I guess it's kind of a ship.So it just means everyone agrees.The whole point is that it could mean on board at the organization, or on board with an idea, with a team, with a plan.Yeah, if you're on board, you're all going in the same direction.Right, and if you are not on board with an idea or a team, you are obviously going in a different direction.

 > 2)To start a new job or position, we do use on board a lot with organizations, companies, HR.
-Just because after Josh gets hired, if he gets hired, Katherine would probably say, like, welcome on board.
+Just because after Josh gets hired, if he gets hired, Katherine would probably say, like, welcome on board.So so "welcome aboard" is something that people always say or come aboard, go aboard.

 > 3)embrace means to accept enthusiastically.
 So it means you're accepting something.
 A lot of people say like older folks don't like to embrace change.